carlos-urena/cocoglut/README.md

 Folder or file | Content
 -------------- | -------
-`makefile` | makefile for compiling the library and for cleaning `bin` | executable files for the simple test program.
-Two versions: one built with static linking and the other with dynamic link.
+`makefile` | Makefile for compiling the library and for cleaning.
+`bin`      | Executable files for the simple test program.
+There are two executables: one built with static linking and the other with dynamic link.
 Removed on a clean.

-`build`
-Object files, all of them removed on a clean.
+`build`    |Object files, all of them removed on a clean.

-`include
-C/C++ header with the (partial) GLUT api declarations
+`include`  | C/C++ header with the (partial) GLUT api declarations

 `lib`

 The library compiled as a Mac OSX dynamic library (cocoglut.dylib) file, and also compiled as a static file (cocoglut.a).
 Both files are removed on clean.

 `src`

 C/C++/Objective-C sources for the implementation (headers and units)

 `test`

 C/C++ source for a simple test program. (includes a makefile for running the test).